monkey-patches/monkey-react-scripts/README.md

 - `addRule`

 ## Example
-Before use examples you should know what happen inside react-scripts webpack config. first see and read this files:
+Before use examples, you should know what happens inside react-scripts webpack config. first, see and read this files:

 - `node_modules/react-scripts/config/webpack.config.dev.js`
 - `node_modules/react-scripts/config/webpack.config.prod.js`

-also you can log `webpackConfig` value.
+also, you can log `webpackConfig` value.

 ```js
 // webpack.monkey.js